 Example: A situation where the tester is pressing two buttons at the same time - This is not an action the majority of users would do, and should not be listed as an issue or a bug.

-- Do not write feature requests instead of bugs.
+Do not write feature requests instead of issues.
 The application has been designed with some intent in mind and implementing a new feature is not something that can be easily done.